What Is Positive Discipline: 17 Simple Techniques To Use At Home

 Positive discipline is highly focused on creating a strong relationship with children and parents bonded with mutual respect and communication.

-When using the positive parenting approach, you not only define the rule but you also explain why that rule is important.
+When using the positive parenting (like inductive discipline)approach, you not only define the rule but also explain why that rule is important.

-When the positive parenting approach is used, children do not obey orders based on fear of punishment but because they understand why they need to perform the task at hand and its importance.
+When the positive parenting (like inductive discipline)approach is used, children do not obey orders based on fear of punishment (fear conditioning) but because they understand why they need to perform the task at hand and its importance.

 Parents who use this approach layout rules and consequences and often discuss them with their children.
 Most importantly, any consequences that are discussed should be followed through.

-One of the most important aspects of positive parenting is actively listening to the children.
+One of the most important aspects of positive parenting (like inductive discipline)is actively listening to the children.
 Trying to understand their thoughts so you can better understand the reason behind their actions and correct any behaviour issues from the core.

 Positive parenting helps children love themselves and develop self-discipline through the loving guidance of the parent.

-Children respond to gentle guidance rather than punishments and threats and therefore positive parenting is the most effective form of discipline.
+Children respond to gentle guidance rather than punishment (fear conditioning)s and threats and therefore positive parenting (like inductive discipline)is the most effective form of discipline.

 Many people mistake the words “positive parenting” to be pushover parenting, or giving in to kids and giving them whatever they want in order to keep a happy relationship, but they are mistaken because they don’t know what positive discipline actually is.